 Run by a qualified art psychotherapist, this service offers 4 courses of 8 sessions each throughout the year.
 Participants are provided with materials and guided through a wide range of art techniques and media to support their emotional wellbeing.
-This service is funded through donations raised by EmFest.

 Magpie Project: